OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/corr.md

 ---
 title: corr
-description: The page provides information about the 'corr' function used to plot correlation coefficients of a given dataset.
+description: "The page provides information about the 'corr' function used to plot" correlation coefficients of a given dataset.
 It describes parameters, usage examples and visual representation for a TSLA dataset.
 keywords: